Quantum-Software-Development/statistical-measures/README.md

 ## Python Code for Statistical Analysis

-This project offers two Python scripts for analyzing the Biscobis customer service data: a concise version for quick analysis and a comprehensive version for detailed insights.

-### Concise Python Code for Quick Analysis

-## Python Code for Statistical Analysis

-This project offers two Python scripts for analyzing the Biscobis customer service data: a concise version for quick analysis and a comprehensive version for detailed insights.
+This project provides three Python scripts for analyzing Biscobis customer service data: a concise version for quick analysis, a comprehensive script for calculating statistical measures, and a detailed version for in-depth insights..

-### Concise Python Code for Quick Analysis
+## Concise Python Code for Quick Analysis

 This concise code quickly calculates and outputs the main statistical measures and is perfect for quick analyses or when you need a rapid overview of the data's statistical properties.